 Native tools work natively, which means that they are providing direct methods via APIs that are done inside the development project globally.
 Interactions are made by directly calling the UI objects inside project architecture by the APIs.

 APIs know the state of the objects

-We are free to use tool as black-box as well as contributing the development code as white-box
+We are free to use tools as black-box as well as contribute the development code as white-box

 We are free to reach the UI objects